Download these data -- Each download is a Windows compressed .zip file.

 Also included with these data are the following:

 - ArcReader application (includes free copy of ArcReader 9.3 program) – contains the set of 9 related data layers, plus some base data

 - Chapter 91 Mapping Project Final Report, BSC Group

 See the Download section for more details.

-In addition, a DVD containing georeferenced raster images of source Maps and Plans (342, in 2 file geodatabases) that were used in the development of the historic data may be ordered from the Digital Data Products > Other Imagery / Raster Data section of the MassGIS online order form.
+In addition, Two (Coastal & Inland) file geodatabases with georeferenced raster images of source Maps and Plans that were used in the development of the historic data may be downloaded here.

 The historic high water line is intended to represent the presumptive MassDEP jurisdictional line on filled tidelands.
 In the absence of additional information, DEP will consider the line to represent the historic high water mark.
 All other layers are considered to be approximate and subject to verification on a site by site basis.

 The MassDEP GIS Program will maintain these data in cooperation with the MassDEP Waterways Program.
 The Tidelands Jurisdiction data layers will be updated on an ‘as needed’ basis.
 For questions on these data please contact Alex Strysky in the MassDEP Waterways Program at 617-292-5616.